Blaise Metreweli: Career

 Metreweli joined MI6 in 1999, and "spent much of her early career in the Middle East, at a time when Britain was involved militarily in Afghanistan and Iraq".
 Since that time, she has worked continuously as an intelligence officer, including director-level roles at MI5.
 Metreweli's roles in intelligence included senior roles in the Middle East focused on counterterrorism, and have required that she address state threats against a background of complex geopolitical issues, including China's biometric surveillance and cyberattacks by Russia.
 From 2000 until 2003 Metreweli was Second Secretary for Economic in Dubai, for the Foreign and Commonwealth Office.
-Around the time that John Sawers became Chief of MI6 in 2009, Metrewli was heading up an MI6 station in the middle-east.
+Around the time that John Sawers became Chief of MI6 in 2009, Metreweli was heading up an MI6 station in the Middle East.

-During her career Metreweli has given newspaper interviews: to The Telegraph in 2021 (under the code name "Director K"), and to the Financial Times in 2022 (under the pseudonym "Ada").
+During her career Metreweli has given newspaper interviews: to the Daily Telegraph in 2021 (under the code name "Director K"), and to the Financial Times in 2022 (under the pseudonym "Ada").
 As of December 2021 she was on secondment as Head of Hostile States Counterintelligence ("Director K") to MI5.
 As of June 2025, Metreweli was Director General of Technology and Innovation ("Q") at MI6, At that time, and for the first time, three of the four MI6 directors-general were women.

-In June 2025, Metreweli was announced as the next chief of the Secret Intelligence Service (MI6), following Sir Richard Moore when he retires in autumn 2025.
-She will take office in September or October 2025.
+In June 2025, Metreweli was announced as the next chief of the Secret Intelligence Service (MI6), following Sir Richard Moore when he retired in autumn 2025.
+She took office on 1 October 2025.
 There were four candidates for chief of MI6, three from the British intelligence agencies, and Barbara Woodward from the Foreign Office.
 Metreweli is the first female head of MI6, who is known as "C".
-As chief of MI6, she will become the only publicly named member of the service.
-She will be the third chief from Pembroke College, Cambridge.
+As chief of MI6, she is the only publicly named member of the service.
+She is the third chief from Pembroke College, Cambridge.

+In her first public speech as head of SIS, she stated the UK faces a new “age of uncertainty” where the rules of conflict are being rewritten in light of wider Russian aggression.
+She stated this includes, assassination plots, sabotage, cyber-attacks and information manipulation mean that "the frontline is everywhere".

 Recognition

-Metreweli was appointed a Companion of the Order of St. Michael & St. George (CMG) in the King's Birthday Honours for 2024, where she was listed as "Director General, Foreign, Commonwealth and Development Office" with a citation of "For services to British Foreign Policy".
+Metreweli was appointed a Companion of the Order of St Michael & St George (CMG) in the King's Birthday Honours for 2024, where she was listed as "Director General, Foreign, Commonwealth and Development Office" with a citation of "For services to British Foreign Policy".

 Personal life

 Metreweli is fluent in Arabic.
-She has children, and takes part in masters rowing, rowing in the 2024 and 2025 veterans boat races between Oxford and Cambridge.
+She has children, and takes part in masters rowing, competing in the 2024 and 2025 veterans boat races between Oxford and Cambridge.